 Sector Manager.
 The Board of Directors (the "Board") of the Sector shall appoint a manager of the Sector (the "Manager"), which shall have the authority to manage the day-to-day business of the Sector and to act as its designated agent for service of process.
-Mary Hudson of Brunswick, Maine, is the current agent for service of process.
+Mary Hudson agent for service of process.